Report Fraud to Iowa Workforce Development

-If you believe you have come in contact with a fraudulent unemployment benefits website, received a phishing attempt, taken phone calls from someone impersonating the unemployment insurance department, or something similar, please contact Iowa Workforce Development as soon as possible.
+If you believe you have come in contact with a fraudulent unemployment benefits website, taken phone calls from someone impersonating an unemployment insurance department, or experienced similar activity, please contact IWD as soon as possible.
+The easiest way to report fraud is directly on the iowaworks.gov website.

 When filing a complaint about potential UI fraud, the following information is needed: